Rosalina121/discordbot/README.md

 # Setup
 1. You need a Discord app.
 [Create one here](https://discordapp.com/developers/applications).
 Then you just put the token in, well, a token variable.
-2. If you want the full functionality (eg. reddit, imgur) you'd need to create apps for them respectively and put tokens in designated spaces (like `"client_id_here"`).
+2. If you want the full functionality (eg. reddit) you'd need to create apps for them respectively and put tokens in designated spaces (like `"client_id_here"`).
 If not, then you can just remove the code/commands from the source, so you don't get any errors.

 # Commands and functionality
 All commands start with `%`.
 To see the command list just use `%cmd`.